SanCor Cooperativas Unidas Limitada: Navigating Financial Challenges in the Argentine Dairy Industry

 The company is seeking private investment to strengthen its resilience and ensure future success in Argentina's competitive dairy industry.
 Recent discussions with Adecoagro focus on potential investment and strategic collaboration, while an upcoming agreement with Elcor aims to address internal distribution challenges that have hindered operations.

-Currently undergoing judicial bankruptcy proceedings, SanCor is focused on resolving these issues to resume plant operations, essential for managing the anticipated milk surplus.
+Currently undergoing judicial bankruptcy proceedings, SanCor is focused on resolving these issues to resume plant operations, which are essential for managing the anticipated milk surplus.
 The historic Argentine dairy cooperative is focused on selling off its assets, with potential buyers being informed at a meeting in Sunchales.

-Modified: 2026/05/28
+Modified: 2026/06/19

 Related news